jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Numerical Experiments

-Finally, we plot approximation errors for a fixed system size ($N=2^{15}$) and different accuracy parameters $p$, $\theta$ (Figure \ref{fig:cube_errs}).
-Here, error again refers to the relative L2-norm error compared to the analytic solution obtained via direct computation of the potential.
+Next, we plot approximation errors for a fixed system size ($N=2^{15}$) and varying accuracy parameters $p$, $\theta$ (Figure \ref{fig:cube_errs}).
+Here, error again refers to the relative $L^\infty$-norm error compared to the analytic solution obtained via direct computation of the potential.
 Both curves scale better than theoretically predicted by \eqref{eq:errbnd} since the effective theta is lower than the set bound.
-In other words, turning \eqref{eq:wellsep} into an equation and using it to find an average $\theta$ for all interactions in the interaction lists returns e.g. $\theta_\text{eff}\approx 0.5$ for $\theta=0.77$.
-This effective value is also used in the theoretical $p$-scaling of figure \ref{fig:cube_errs}, yielding the correct slope.
+In other words, turning \eqref{eq:wellsep} into an equation and using it to find an effective $\theta$ for all interactions in the interaction lists returns e.g. $\theta_\text{eff}\approx 0.5 < 0.7 = \theta$.
+Such effective values are also used in the theoretical scaling of figure \ref{fig:cube_errs}, yielding the correct slopes.

 Not plotted here are initialization/compilation time and the memory consumed for storing the hierarchy.
-The time required for initializing the algorithm is relatively high ($\approx 4.5$ minutes for $N\approx 1000000$ and base parameters), which is primarily due to jit-compilation times in JAX.
-More specifically, the current implementation uses several for-loops for the transformations, all of which are unrolled in the compiled code which leads to long compilation times, particularly for high expansion orders $p$.
+The time required for initializing the algorithm is relatively high ($\approx 3.5$ minutes for $N=2^{20}$ and parameter set 1), which is primarily due to jit-compilation times in JAX.
+More specifically, the current implementation contains for-loops for the M2M/L2L transformations, all of which are unrolled in the compiled code which leads to long compilation times, particularly for high expansion orders $p$.
 On the other hand, the memory cost of the fully assembled hierarchy generally stays on the order of the memory required for the particle positions and charges.
-Here, we also observe that decreasing $s$ lowers, decreasing $\theta$ increases and changing $p$ does not affect hierarchy memory usage.
+Here, we also remark that the interaction lists are the largest contribution to the memory usage and thus decreasing $\theta$ increases hierarchy memory usage proportionally to the increased number of M2L/direct interactions.